-Adamson, a Democrat, was the representative for Georgia's 4th congressional district from 1915 to 1919.
+Adamson was the representative for Georgia’s 4th congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Mar 1897 to Dec 1917, Adamson missed 285 of 2,012 roll call votes, which is 14.2%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Dec 1917.
 The chart below reports missed votes over time.